 I remember saying something to my husband about how I didn’t feel right and then I started to get really upset.
 He looked at me like I was crazy, but once he realized I wasn’t joking he said something that made me snap out of it.
-I don’t remember what that was either, but I think it had something to do with reminding me to breath.
+I don’t remember what that was either, but I think it had something to do with reminding me to breathe.

 It wasn’t until a few years later that I realized I had a mini panic attack that day.
-I think I’ve always had some form anxiety, but it’s changed as I’ve gotten older.
+I think I’ve always had some form of anxiety, but it’s changed as I’ve gotten older.

 As long as I can remember, there have been periods where I’ve had trouble sleeping.
 As a little girl, everything had to be just right in my room in order for me to fall asleep.
 My stuffed animals had to be in a specific spot and the bathroom light in the hallway had to be on with the door opened just a crack.

-When I was 8 or 9 I would sneak into my parents bedroom and fall asleep on the floor in front of their bed.
-For some reason I just felt safer there.
+When I was 8 or 9 I would sneak into my parent’s bedroom and fall asleep on the floor in front of their bed.
+For some reason, I just felt safer there.